crux82/wikigame-llm-eval/README.md

 - **Avg Path Length (± st.dev.)**: computed over successful paths; Blind tends to be shorter (but riskier), Link-Aware longer (but valid).

 When comparing to humans: human performance drops with difficulty; large GPT models match or exceed humans primarily when link options are visible.

+## Key Results

+- **Success rate**:
+  - In Blind settings, only the largest model (GPT-4.1) approaches or matches human performance on easier bins; performance declines with model size.
+  - In Link-Aware mode, access to outgoing links dramatically boosts accuracy for GPT models; GPT-4.1 reaches near-perfect (up to 100%) even on the hardest tasks.
+Llama 3.1-8B benefits less.
+- **Dominant error mode (Blind/CoT)**: **Invalid links** (transitions between two real pages without an actual hyperlink).
+Hallucinated pages are rarer (<10% for most models/settings).
+- **Effect of CoT**: Mixed.
+It seldom reduces invalid links and can sometimes increase them (overgeneration) in smaller models; helps in specific cases for Llama.
+- **Navigation efficiency**: Blind paths are often shorter than human paths but frequently rely on invalid shortcuts.
+Link-Aware paths are longer but structurally valid and closer to human-like navigation.

+These findings suggest large LLMs internalize broad aspects of Wikipedia’s structure but still possess “patchy” global maps.
+Providing explicit link context closes most gaps, particularly for larger GPT variants.

 ## Citation